sergiocarracedo/blog/content/blog/2024/2024-05-18-hexagonal-architecture-frontend/index.md

 * How to **handle errors, retries**, etc
 * How to cache the data

-But again, the domain NEVER should not about that.
+But again, the domain NEVER should not know about that.

-For example, the domain **must not know** that to get to get items available only for staff users we need to pass the `menuItemStateId` param with the value`1`.
+For example, the domain **must not know** that to get items available only for staff users we need to pass the `menuItemStateId` param with the value`1`.

 `menuItemStateId` is an implementation detail. it only makes sense in repository implementation, not in the domain, the domain should know about the `onlyForStaff` meaning and the adapter should know how to get that information from the backend.

 In this case (for backend v2) we need to pass a query param called `menuItemStateId` with the value `1` to get the staff-only items, but that is different for the legacy backend.
-Or for another backend that can use a different value for that filter, but the argument that represents what we want still the same: `onlyForStaff`.
+Or for another backend that can use a different value for that filter, but the argument that represents what we want is still the same: `onlyForStaff`.

 From the point of view of the layers on the right side the port's line in the workflow (Image above) do not matter how the data is retrieved, the only thing that matters is the data is returned as a domain entity.
 That is our contract.